atuttle/preso-closures/presentation.md

 	=> [1]

 Note:
+- Again we only get the indexes of the items that pass the truth test
 - In this form, same as ArrayFilter: truth test callback
 - don't be fooled by **Array Find All No Case**!